i-e-b/node-tree-surgeon/README.md

 - [ ] Render -- pass each node through a function and compose tree from the results (also, could 'render' relations to get key names and filter?)
 - [ ] Harvest -- return an array of composed sub-trees (by kind, by node?)
 - [x] Compose -- put a decomposed tree back together how it was.
 The composed object will contain auto-generated keys if any were created
+- [ ] Gather -- return an array of sub-trees
+    - [ ] GatherByKind
+    - [ ] GatherByNode
+- [ ] Graft -- insert new subtrees
+- [ ] Disconnect -- the opposite of Fuse, place a new node between a parent and child
+- [ ] Fork -- move some of the values of a node into a new or existing sibling
+- [ ] Move -- move some of the values of a node into an existing sibling, or do nothing